yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/edit-universe.md

 Note that you can't change the replication factor of a universe.

-To change the number of nodes of universes created with an on-premises cloud provider and secured with third-party certificates obtained from external certification authorities, follow the instructions in [Expand the universe](../../security/enable-encryption-in-transit#expand-the-universe).
+To change the number of nodes of universes created with an on-premises cloud provider and secured with third-party certificates obtained from external certification authorities, you must first add the certificates to the nodes you will add to the universe.
+Refer to [Add certificates](../../security/enable-encryption-in-transit/add-certificate-ca/).

 ### Smart resize